sage-code/csr/content/edge/edge-concepts.md

 description = "What is Edge AI?"
 +++

-# Edge AI: Principles, Methods, and Strategic Application
+## Principles and Strategic Application

 This guide provides a foundational understanding of Edge AI to inform architectural planning, platform selection, and use-case definition.